romanmurzac/certificate-generator/README.md

 - add the *date* of the Certificate issue in follow format: **22.03.2023**.

 ### Result
-The custom certificate with specific student data: https://europe-central2-gcp101167-competencedevelopmen.cloudfunctions.net/certificate_generator?student_name=kateryna%20yatsenko&title=bi%20retraining%20program%20for%20big%20data&status=successfully%20completed&date=22.03.2023
+The custom certificate with specific student data: TBD

 ## Repository content